Courses |

 ECEC 1378 - ECE American Heart Association Basic Life Support (BLS) for Healthcare Providers

 Students in this course will learn critical concepts of high-quality CPR, with an advanced airway as well as the American Heart Association Chain of Survival both inside and outside hospital settings.
 Instruction will include 1 and 2-rescuer CPR and use of an Automated External Defibrillation (AED), bag-mask techniques, rescue breathing, relief of choking for adults, children and infants.
 Students will also learn differences between adult, child and infant rescue with emphasis on team resuscitation.
 This course is ideal for learners who prefer group interaction and feedback from an instructor while practicing skills.
-Books for this course are available in the DATC Bookstore or online at http://ebooks.heart.org/.
+Books for this course are available in the Davis Technical College Bookstore or online at http://ebooks.heart.org/.
 Classroom copies will be provided for student use during the course.

 |